 There are natural variations in creatinine output due to age and body mass.
 The more muscular you are, the higher your range will be.
 It’s also important to note that not all laboratories use the same values.
 Results are dependent on the proper collection of your urine sample.

-Normal urine creatinine values generally range from 500 to 2,000 mg per day.
+Normal urine creatinine values generally range from 74.3 to 107 micromoles per liter (mcmol/L), according to the Mayo Clinic.
 Creatinine values that fall outside the normal range may be an indication of:

 - kidney disease

 - urinary tract obstruction, such as kidney stones